abpframework/abp/docs/en/solution-templates/layered-web-application/index.md

 Test projects are prepared for integration testing;

-* It is fully integrated into the ABP framework and all services in your application.
+* It is fully integrated into the ABP and all services in your application.
 * It uses SQLite in-memory database for EF Core.
 For MongoDB, it uses the [EphemeralMongo](https://github.com/asimmon/ephemeral-mongo) library.
 * Authorization is disabled, so any application service can be easily used in tests.